achillllllllle/achillllllllle/README.md

 I'm a computer science student at Sorbonne Université in Paris.
 I'm looking for an apprenticeship in Web Development preferably in an enterprise with a strong cybersecurity focus!

-I know some frameworks like Spring and RoR and I'm currently learning cybersecurity so I can continue my education with a master degree in cybersecurity next year.
+I know some frameworks like Spring and RoR, you can check my previous projects in my portfolio (links section).
+I'm currently learning cybersecurity so I can continue my education with a master degree in cybersecurity next year.